cloudogu/terraform-provider-redmine/docs/development_en.md

 ### Vision of Architecture

 The usual CRUD operations for projects and issues are supported.
-Terraform's `import` operation is unsupported but not impossible to implement.
+Terraform's `import` operation is unsupported yet easy to implement.

 **Projects:**